-The agreement says that the builder will offer possession of the apartment (usually) within 36-42 months from the ‘start of construction’.
-Note, that it does not say that possession will be offered within the specified time from the ‘date of booking’.
-The commencement of construction is entirely up to the builder’s discretion.
-Some developers take the liberty of considering construction to have started after the excavation work is completed.
+The agreement would usually state that the builder will offer possession of the apartment within 36-42 months from the ‘start of construction’.
+Nowhere would the agreement mention that this time started from the date of booking.
+The start of construction would be entirely up to the builder’s discretion.
+Some developers took the liberty to consider that construction had started only after the excavation work was completed.

 Price escalation clause

 This clause helped builders to raise the price of the property, as and when they needed.
 Even if a project had been delayed, they could raise the cost, claiming that raw material and other input costs had increased.
 The buyer had no way of resisting the double trouble of delay and higher costs.

 The agreements also included a clause allowing the builder to change the sq ft area of the apartment.
 In case of an increase, builders could ask for extra money from the buyers.
 “Even if the super area increased, you had to pay 10%-15% extra, while the benefit to you, in terms of the additional area, would be marginal or nil,” explains Anuj Sood, head of Noida-based Sood Properties.

 Builder-buyer agreements also included a penalty clause, to be invoked if the buyer delayed in paying an installment.
 The charge could be hefty – as much as 18%-24%, compounded quarterly.
 Some developers went further and included clauses that allowed them the right to cancel the allotment and forfeit the earnest money, which could be as high as 20%-25% of the total cost, if the buyer delayed payment beyond a point.
 The balance would be returned, without any interest.

 Payment on ‘actual cost basis’ in builder-buyer agreements